rt-saber/moxadmin/README.md

 - 4 bytes preceding the IP -> MAC address

 the last 4 bytes is the IP address, the 4 bytes

+---

+`fake_client.py` -> This simulate the legitimate Moxa NPort Administrator client by sending similar packets to legitimate devices
+`fake_server.py` -> This simulate a legitimate Moxa NPort device by sending back to client packets a real Moxa device would send
+`protocol.py`    -> This is where most of the job is done

+---

+## Message type 144:

+Device name at offset 20, remaining bytes should all be null?
+Is length always 60?
+Is device name always at offset 20?
+What's the bytes between length and device name?